schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/implicit-associations.md

 You can use the `--implicit-associations=true` to infer and display implicit associations on schema diagrams and text output.

-In addition, you can [define your own weak attributes in an attributes file](attributes.html) and have them loaded in and displayed in SchemaCrawler output.
+In addition, you can [define your own implicit attributes in an attributes file](attributes.html) and have them loaded in and displayed in SchemaCrawler output.